-- Preload Virtualmin libraries? ‒ we recommend choosing No as most of the process is done through SSH.
+- Preload Virtualmin libraries? ‒ we recommend choosing No since we will use a secure SSH connection for most of the process.

 - Run email domain lookup server? ‒ if you want to run an Email Server on your VPS, choose Yes.
 Keep in mind that this feature uses more RAM.

 - Virus Scanning ‒ enable the ClamAV virus scanner.

 - Spam filtering ‒ enable SpamAssassin to run an email server on your VPS.